openhab/openhab-addons/addons/binding/org.openhab.binding.bigassfan/README.md

 # BigAssFan Binding

-The [BigAssFan](http://www.bigassfans.com/) binding is used to enable communication between openHAB and Big Ass Fans'  Haiku family of residential fans that implement the SenseME technology.
+The [BigAssFan](http://www.bigassfans.com/) binding is used to enable communication between openHAB and Big Ass Fans'  Haiku family of residential fans and lights that implement the SenseME technology.

 ## Overview

-Fans are discovered dynamically.
+Fans and lights are discovered dynamically.
-There is a single thing created for each fan connected to the network.
+There is a single thing created for each fan and/or connected to the network.
-Each thing has channels that allow control of the fan and the optional LED light, as well as to monitor the status of the fan.
+Each thing has channels that allow control of the fan and light, as well as to monitor the status.
-When the fan is controlled from the remote control, Wall Controller, or smartphone app, the openHAB items linked to the fan's channels will be updated to reflect the fan's status.
+When a fan or light is controlled from the remote control, Wall Controller, or smartphone app, the openHAB items linked to the device's channels will be updated to reflect the status.

 ## Device Discovery

-The BigAssFan binding discovers Haiku fans on the network, and creates an inbox entry for each discovered device.
+The BigAssFan binding discovers Haiku fans and lights on the network, and creates an inbox entry for each discovered device.
-Once added as a thing, the user can control the fan and optional LED light kit, similarly to how the fan is controlled using the remote, Wall Controller, or smartphone app.
+Once added as a thing, the user can control the fan and light, similarly to how the device is controlled using the remote, Wall Controller, or smartphone app.

-Background discovery polls the network every few minutes for fans.
+Background discovery polls the network every few minutes for devices.
 Background discovery is **enabled** by default.
 To **disable** background discovery, add the following line to the *conf/services/runtime.cfg* file: